neutrons/garnet/docs/source/GUI_standards.rst

     Field validation with red border and status bar message for two invalid fields.

-Algorithm Input Validation
+Data Input Validation
 ++++++++++++++++++++++++++

-Algorithm input validation occurs after enabling and pressing the button.
+Data input validation occurs after enabling and pressing the button.
 This type of validation requires more complexity and can include things such as checking symmetry operations, valid file paths, and workspace existence.
 These inputs may include multiple criteria and require more than a cursory check to ensure they meet the